williammuji/AntiCheat/README.md

 #### Proactive Defense & Hardening

 -   **Return Address Validation (`IsCallerLegitimate`)**: Core game functions (e.g., skill casting, movement) can call this interface to verify that the caller originates from a legitimate game module, effectively blocking illegal calls from injected DLLs and shellcode.
--   **Illegal Call Source Throttling**: Reports for calls from the same illegal source (a specific DLL or shellcode memory region) are throttled with a 5-minute cooldown to prevent "alert storms" while ensuring data validity.
 -   **Process & Thread Hardening**:
-    -   **Hide from Debugger**: In Release mode, all game threads are hidden via `NtSetInformationThread`, significantly increasing the difficulty of attaching and analyzing with a debugger.
+    -   **Hide from Debugger**: In Release mode, the anti-cheat's own monitoring thread is hidden via `NtSetInformationThread`, increasing the difficulty of debugging and reverse engineering.
     -   **Process Mitigation Policies**: Prevents the game client from creating any child processes, closing off a common attack vector.

 #### Runtime Analysis

 -   **Memory Scanning**:
     -   Detects private, executable memory (`MEM_PRIVATE`) that does not belong to any module, a classic sign of shellcode injection.
-    -   Detects code sections in loaded modules that have been illicitly granted write permissions (`PAGE_EXECUTE_READWRITE`), a strong indicator of memory patching.
 -   **Module Integrity Checks**:
-    -   Verifies the integrity of core system modules (`ntdll.dll`, `kernel32.dll`) and the game's own modules by comparing the in-memory image against the on-disk file.
+    -   Establishes a hash baseline for the `.text` code section of all loaded modules at the start of a session and compares against it at runtime to detect in-memory code tampering.
 -   **Hook Detection**:
-    -   **Inline Hooks**: Detects `JMP` / `PUSH-RET` instructions at the start of critical API functions.
     -   **IAT Hooks**: Traverses the Import Address Table to detect modified function pointers.
     -   **VEH Hooks**: Traverses the Vectored Exception Handling (VEH) chain to detect exception handler hooks. **The implementation dynamically locates the VEH list by scanning the PEB at startup, avoiding reliance on hardcoded offsets of Windows internals to ensure forward compatibility and stability with future Windows versions.**
 -   **Runtime Activity Monitoring**:
     -   Detects newly created, unknown threads.
     -   Detects newly loaded modules and automatically performs **digital signature verification** on them, effectively identifying unsigned malicious DLLs.
+-   **Thread Integrity Scanning**: Checks if a thread's start address is within a legitimate module to identify threads created by shellcode.
+-   **Hidden Module Scanning**: Discovers modules hidden by techniques like Manual Mapping by traversing process memory and comparing it against the PEB module list.

 #### Environment & Integrity